Cross-Border Tax Services for the Greater Toronto Area

 Behind on your US tax filings?
 We can help you catch up through the IRS Streamlined Filing Compliance Procedures without facing harsh penalties.

-Departure Tax Analyzation
+Departure Tax Analysis

 Leaving Canada or the US?
 We analyze your deemed disposition obligations and departure tax implications to minimize your tax liability and ensure full compliance when you emigrate.